Board of Trustees

 Upon accepting the Trustees' offer, Dr. Durso-Finley said, "The mission of the Charlotte W. Newcombe Foundation is so compelling.
 I am excited to work with the Foundation's distinguished Trustees to preserve and expand the Foundation's mission at a time when helping to provide access to affordable higher education is more important than ever."

 Associate Executive Director

 Lindsey G. Bohra, came to the Newcombe Foundation in December of 2016.
 She holds a BS degree in Management Science and Statistics from the University of Maryland, College Park and an MBA in General Management from the Darden School of Business at the University of Virginia.
 From 2012 to 2016, she was the Executive Director of Lawrenceville Main Street, a volunteer-led non-profit dedicated to fostering a sense of community and continuing the revitalization of the historic downtown area by organizing events, building partnerships, cultivating the business environment, and enhancing the physical setting of the historic district.
 Prior to that, she was a Product Manager for Kimberly-Clark Corporation and is experienced in marketing, social media, event planning, and small business development.

-She currently sits on the board of trustees for the Lawrence-Hopewell Trail, a 20+ mile bicycle and pedestrian recreational trail as the Co-chair of the Marketing and Promotions Committee, is a board member of The Lawrence Township Community Foundation, which provides grants to local non-profits, and is a member of Lawrence Township Public School's Direct Link Committee which serves to facilitate communication between the school system and community groups.
+She currently sits on the board of trustees for the Lawrence-Hopewell Trail, a 20+ mile bicycle and pedestrian recreational trail as a member of the Marketing and Promotions Committee, is President of the Lawrence Township Community Foundation, which provides grants to local non-profits, and is a member of Lawrence Township Public School's Direct Link Committee which serves to facilitate communication between the school system and community groups.